A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 held for all $k \in \N$.
 Let $B(x,r)$ be the geodesic ball around $x$ of radius $r > 0$.
 By the H\"older inequality we get

 Clearly, the expression on the left-hand side converges to the $\nu$ measure of the ball $B(x,r)$.
-On the other hand, by our assumption on the $L^p$ boundedness, the expression on the right-hand side tends to zero as the radius $r$ tends to zero.
+On the other hand, by our assumption on the $L^m$ boundedness, the expression on the right-hand side tends to zero as the radius $r$ tends to zero.
 But this contradicts the hypothesis on the point $x$.

 There are therefore obvious modifications of Proposition \ref{compactness instantons} and Corollary \ref{generic regularity}.
 However, compactness of the Casson-type moduli space $M^{w}_{0}(\bfomega)$ follows from the Chern-Weil formula as long as the $L^\infty$ norm of the perturbation $\bfomega$ is small enough, and therefore the results of section \ref{moduli space on neg def manifolds} continue to hold for the moduli space $M^{w}_{0}(\bfomega,h,m)$.
-Correspondingly, there is an invariant $n_{w,o}(\bfomega,h,m)$, and it follows from a standard cobordism argument again that
+Correspondingly, there is an invariant $n_{w,o}(\bfomega,h,m)$, and the following Proposition follows from a standard cobordism argument again. \begin{proposition} For the two numbers $n_{w,o}(\bfomega,h,m)$ and $n_{w,o}(\bfomega)$ the following equation holds: